 Charlotte Hudson has many year's experience as a primary school teacher in England and Africa.
 She is the author of the acclaimed Who Will Sing My Puff-a-Bye? , In a Little While. and Monkey Words.
 Now she is a full-time writer and mum.

 Shirley was born in West Kirby, near Liverpool, and studied fashion and dress design at Liverpool Art School, before continuing her studies at the Ruskin School of Drawing and Fine Art in Oxford.
 She then embarked on a career as a freelance illustrator in London, where she still lives today.
-Shirley began to write and draw her own picture books when her children were young, and they include Dogger and the Alfie series.
+She illustrated other writers' work, including Noel Streatfeild, Alison Uttley, Ian Seraillier, Margaret Mahy and notably Dorothy Edwards's My Naughty Little Sister series.
+Shirley began to write and draw her own picture books when her children were young.
+Her first book - Lucy and Tom's Day - was published in 1960, and she followed it with, among others, Dogger and the Alfie series.
 Shirley Hughes has won the Other Award, the Eleanor Farjeon Award, and the Kate Greenaway Medal for Illustration twice, for Dogger in 1977 and for Ella's Big Chance in 2003.
 In 2007 Dogger was voted the public's favourite Greenaway winner of all time.
 Shirley received an OBE in 1999 for services to Children's Literature.

 Norman Hunter was born in 1899 in Sydenham, London.
 After leaving school and finishing what he described as a 'course of all-in wrestling with typewriters', he became an advertising copywriter.
 He also began, in 1915, giving performances of conjuring, and made over two hundred appearances at Maskelyne and Devants.
 His first Branestawm book was published in 1933.
 After the Second World War, Norman Hunter moved to South Africa, where he continued to work in advertising.
 Conjuring was still one of his spare time occupations.
 He returned to England in 1969 where he lived near the river at Staines until his death in 1995.